Avnerus/ma_thesis/thesis.md

 The casting of the muscle actuator is the first step of the casting process.
 The mold for the muscle (see [@fig:arm-steps]) is composed of the following parts:

 1. Main mold for producing the muscle tube (CNC milled).
-2. Half-cylindrical metal piece for producing the air chamber (made using lathe).
+2. Half-cylindrical metal piece for producing the air compartment (made using lathe).
 3. Modular base piece for securing the metal part (CNC milled).
 4. Bottom piece space filler (3d printed).
 5. Transparent acrylic cover (laser-cut).